-Building a talent pipeline for manufacturers
+Building a talent pipeline for manufacturers in Northwest Florida

 The mission of the Northwest Florida Manufacturers Council is to strengthen the economic competitiveness of the region’s manufacturers by acting as a single voice to address common interests.

 The Council represents manufacturers and partners in the Northwest Florida region to include Escambia, Santa Rosa, Okaloosa, Walton, Bay, Holmes, Washington, Jackson, Calhoun, and Liberty Counties.